amendlik/salt-gen-resource/README.md

                         Set the function name for Salt Mine to execute to retrive grains.
 Default value is grains.items but this could be different if mine function aliases are used.
+  --include-server-node
+                        Include the Rundeck server node in the output.
+The server node is required for some workflows and must be provided by exactly one resource provider.
   --grains=GRAINS       Override the default list of grains mapped to Rundeck
                         node attributes.
 The default list is: os, os_family, osrelease, osmajorrelease, saltversion, virtual,